cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 ##  seems as generic traffic to any network monitor device/application and network admin
 uses a hidden network to escape themselves from firewall, IDS... considered as steganography, but it is not exactly steganography
   - steal information from the target machine through the undetectable network.
-  - data exfiltration 溜出敌军阵地 : endpoint users can use the covert channel for undetectable communication from network admin.
+  - data exfiltration 溜出敌军阵地 : endpoint users can use the convert channel for undetectable communication from network admin.
 Difference:
-encrypted communication: do not hide the fact that there has been a communication, encrypted the data travelling between both endpoints. covert communication: the data stream is garbled 混乱的 and lasting 维持 by an unauthorized party.
-Type of covert channel Storage covert Channel:
+encrypted communication: do not hide the fact that there has been a communication, encrypted the data travelling between both endpoints. convert communication: the data stream is garbled 混乱的 and lasting 维持 by an unauthorized party.
+Type of convert channel Storage convert Channel:
   - Communicate by modifying a “storage location”, that would allow the direct/indirect or writing of a storage location by one process and reading of it by another.
   - embed hidden data into bits of the transferred network packets.
 Reserved bits or unused bits of the protocol are mainly used to transmit information. example, DSCP bits in IP protocol.
      ▪

-##  Timing Covert channels:
+##  Timing convert channels:
   - Perform operations that affect the “real response time observed” by the receiver.
   - hidden information through the timing information of network packets.
-Normally, the timing difference between network packets is used to deliver a covert message.
+Normally, the timing difference between network packets is used to deliver a convert message.
 Tunnelshell
-It is possible to use almost any protocol to make a covert channel.
+It is possible to use almost any protocol to make a convert channel.
-The huge majority of covert channel research has based on layer 3 (Network) and layer 4 (Transport) protocols such as ICMP, IP and TCP.
+The huge majority of convert channel research has based on layer 3 (Network) and layer 4 (Transport) protocols such as ICMP, IP and TCP.
 Layer 7 (Application) protocols such as HTTP and DNS are also frequently used.
 This mechanism for conveying the information without alerting network firewalls and IDSs and moreover undetectable by netstat. tunnelshell?